Minsu386/til/ZTM/Learning to Learn.md

 Principle: The Obstacles
 - When your inner voice says "you suck", "you're an imposture" You want to change it do, "mmm i'm doing something worth while"
+- Obstacles are the path that others have abandoned.
+- Shift your focus

+Principle: The Dip